LightningCreations/lc-coding-standards-old/c++-compliance.md

     * All global static object should either be constant initialized or trivially default-initialized.
     * Prefer declaring global static objects as either `const` or `constexpr` (when available and applicable).
     * Declare any other global objects as global functions that return a reference to a `function-local static`.
+* Do not fwrite or fread objects which do not meet the requirements for lclib-c++ *BytesWritable* or *BytesReadable* concepts respectively.
+* Avoid `volatile` member functions.

 ## ISO C++98 Compliance